pan-dya/ISYS1101-1102-Assignment-4/README.md

 Extract the provided project ZIP file to your desired location.

 2. **Install Dependencies**
-Open a terminal, navigate to the project directory, and run:
+Open a terminal, navigate to the project directory (`ISYS1101-1102-Assignment-4`), and run:

 ```
 npm install